 Some gangs use girls to lure people into traps; others promise cut-price gold and diamonds, or pose as police or security forces.
-There is also a risk of arbitrary arrests of foreigners by security authorities who demand payment for release.
+There is a risk of arbitrary arrests of foreigners by security authorities who demand payment for release.

 During fighting in the region in 2012 and 2013, shells landed on Goma causing civilian deaths and injuries.
 There was also shelling around the border with Rwanda in late 2012 and explosions in the town of Gisenyi on the Rwandan side of the border.
 While British Embassy staff do visit Goma, there aren’t always staff in the area, and our ability to offer consular assistance is therefore severely limited.

 As well as civil unrest sometimes leading to anger at the international community, a risk of criminal acts remains, and attacks by armed men on NGO compounds have taken place.

-In 2015 there has been a series of kidnappings in North Kivu in the area around Goma in addition to military operations against armed groups.
+There has been a series of kidnappings in North Kivu in the area around Goma in addition to military operations against armed groups.
 You should be especially vigilant, consider travelling in convoy on trips outside Goma and Bukavu and avoid making any journeys that would involve travel after dark.

 You should be prepared to move at short notice or lock down for a period of time.
+The local authorities may impose curfews without warning.
+You should follow the directives of the local authorities at all times.
 In the event of escalating tensions and civil unrest, commercial flights may be suspended and borders closed.
-Keep your travel documents up to date.
-Those who did not have valid travel documents faced great difficulties leaving the DRC following the fall of Goma in November 2012.
+Keep your travel documents up to date so you can avoid facing difficulties should you need to leave the DRC in an emergency.

 The Lord’s Resistance Army, a rebel group originating in northern Uganda, is currently operating in north eastern DRC.

 You will need an international driving permit and insurance to drive in the DRC.
 Car hire is possible in Kinshasa although self-drive options are limited.
 Most car hire companies will only rent a car with a driver.